Starcounter/Docs/guides/network/middleware.md

 # Middleware

-Middleware is code that affect the *request pipeline*.
+Middleware is code that affects the *request pipeline*.
 Essentially, it enables applications to customize how the server handles requests.
 This customization comes in three different shapes:

 1. request filters
 2. response filters